Disease Guide ·Chronic Kidney Disease ·2026

 What Causes CKD in Cats

-The kidneys gradually lose function over months or years.
-Causes include age-related wear, chronic infections, toxins, high blood pressure, and genetic predisposition.
-In many cases, the exact cause is never identified.
-The disease is staged I through IV based on blood values, with most cats diagnosed at stage II or III.
+Kidneys lose function over months or years from age-related wear, chronic infections, toxins, high blood pressure, genetic predisposition.
+Cause often unknown.
+Staged I-IV by blood values; most diagnosed at II or III.
 Affects roughly 1 in 5 cats over age 10

 Symptoms - What to Watch For

-Increased thirst and urination are the earliest signs.
-Weight loss despite normal or increased appetite.
-Vomiting, especially in the morning.
-Bad breath with a chemical smell.
-Lethargy and decreased activity.
-Poor coat quality.
+Increased thirst and urination are earliest signs.
+Weight loss despite appetite.
+Vomiting (especially morning).
+Bad breath.
+Lethargy and poor coat quality.
 Mouth ulcers in advanced stages.
-Decreased appetite as the disease progresses.
 Symptoms often appear after 75% of kidney function is lost

 Diagnosis - $200-$500